111. Introduction to History

 190, 290, 390, 490.
 Internship

-Intensive study of specialized topics or limited periods in American history.
+Intensive study of specialized topics or limited periods in history.
 The course will be offered only occasionally and topics will vary.
-Prerequisite: One year in introductory sequence in history required.
+Prerequisite: HIS 111 or one 200-level history course taken at the college level required.

 195, 295, 395, 495.
 On-campus Research